danbev/learning-ai/notes/ggml.md

 _wip_

 ### Broadcasting
+Broadcasting is a set of rules for how to handle operations between arrays of different shapes which is not specific to ML or neural networks.

 Lets take a normal matrix vector multiplication as an example:
 ```
 Matrix A (shape 3x2):  (using ggml dimension "notation" so x is the first dim)